mariojgt/castle/README.md

 # Castle

-This Laravel packages has been design to quickly add 2 steps verifications in am very simple way and very easy to expand.
+This Laravel package help you quickly add 2fa authentication in you existing application, simular to google authentication.

 # Features